HPC-certification-forum/www/data/competences.md

   * ID: USE4.2.1-B
   * Name: Workload manager introduction
   * Background: A workload manager controls the execution of compute-jobs on a supercomputer as the supercomputer is a resource shared among a large number of users.
 There is a wide range of different workload managers in use.
 This skill explains how to use a workload manager on a conceptual level to allocate resources on a supercomputer that may be used for arbitrary computation.
-  * Aim: To enable practitioners to comprehend the basic architecture and concepts of resource allocation on an HPC system.
+  * Aim: To enable <span class="hint tpract">practitioners</span> to comprehend the basic architecture and concepts of resource allocation on an HPC system.
   * Learning outcomes
      - Comprehend the exclusive and shared usage model in HPC
      - Explain the generic steps required to submit, run and monitor a single job and wallclock time